-- In the electricity sector, there is no indication to be found that future amendments to the Renewable energy law (EEG) might re-establish investment security for the major part of renewable energy industry.
-The deep cuts in the PV tariffs, which have just entered into force, together with proposals to phase out technology specific support by 2020, have led to increasing concerns about long-term stability and reliability of support policies. - Source : BEE 2011
+- In the electricity sector, there is no indication to be found that future amendments to the Renewable energy law (EEG) might reestablish investment security for the major part of renewable energy industry.
+The deep cuts in the PV tariffs, which have just entered into force, together with proposals to phase out technology specific support by 2020, have led to increasing concerns about long-term stability and reliability of support policies.
+Source : BEE , early 2011- within REPAP context - The good news since: Joint effort between Government, Parliament and the Industry association lead to a realistic new regulation without cap (but range for flexibility in relation to FiT digression) or retroactivity

-United Kingdom - in and out of PV?
+United Kingdom - in and out of pV?